STOmics/SAW/README.md

 **For additional help or support, please visit https://sylabs.io/guides/3.8/admin-guide/installation.html**

 ####   Quick download SAW from DockerHub
-Currently, the latest version of SAW is v5.5.2.
+Currently, the latest version of SAW in DockerHub is 05.5.2.
 You can download SAW by running the following command:
 ```
-singularity build SAW_v5.5.2.sif docker://stomics/saw:05.5.2
+singularity build SAW_<version>.sif docker://stomics/saw:<version>
 ```